keithalewis/math/um1.md

 \newcommand{\Alg}{\operatorname{Alg}}
 \renewcommand\o[1]{\hat{#1}}

-This note proposes a replacement for the Black, Scholes, and Merton theory of option pricing based on Ross's "A Simple Approach to the Valuation of Risky Streams".
-Only a finite number of trades are possible and cash flows associated with instruments are placed on equal footing with prices.
-This clarifies the relationship between Graham-Todd expected value of future cash flows and using dynamic trading to create synthetic market instruments.
-The Simple Unified Model does not solve problem of valuing, hedging, and managing risk; it only provides a simple and mathematically rigorous model for furthur research.

-This note proposes improvements to [Stephen Ross's][@Ros1978] paper "A Simple Approach to the Valuation of Risky Streams".
-Ross extended the theory invented by Fischer Black, Myron Scholes [@BlaSch1973] and Robert C. Merton III [@Mer1973] for valuing an option by dynamic trading of a bond and stock to valuing any derivative using any collection of instruments (risky streams).
+This note suggests improvements to Stephen Ross's paper "A Simple Approach to the Valuation of Risky Streams" [@Ros1978].
+Ross expanded on the groundbreaking theory developed by Fischer Black, Myron Scholes [@BlaSch1973], and Robert C. Merton [@Mer1973], which originally focused on valuing options through dynamic trading of a bond and a stock.
+Ross greatly expanded this by showing how to value derivatives using any collection of instruments, referred to as risky streams.

+We place cash flows on equal footing with prices and assume every trading strategy involves only a finite number of transactions based on available information.

 Perhaps at the time, over half a century ago, people were not prepared for such an audatious expansion of the B-S/M theory.